-ARV Class ARV Agent(s) Advantages Disadvantages Pls Boosted DRV Can be used once daily in children aged ≥12 years Pediatric pill burden high with current tablet dose formulations In Alphabetical Order, continued Liquid formulation is available.
+ARV Class ARV Agent(s) Advantages Disadvantages PIs Boosted DRV Can be used once daily in children aged ≥12 years Pediatric pill burden high with current tablet dose formulations Order, continued Liquid formulation is available.
 Should be administered with food DRV requires a boosting agent.
-Must be boosted to achieve adequate plasma concentrations Available in FDC tablets (see Fixed-Dose Combinations) Contains sulfa moiety.
+Must be boosted to achieve adequate plasma Available in FDC tablets (see Fixed-Dose Combinations) concentrations Contains sulfa moiety.
 The potential for cross- sensitivity between DRV and other drugs in sulfonamide class is unknown.
 RTV is associated with a large number of drug interactions.
 Can only be used once daily in the absence of certain PI-associated resistance mutations LPV/r LPV is only available coformulated with RTV in liquid and tablet formulations.
-Poor palatability of liquid formulation (bitter taste), although the palatability of the FDC is better than RTV alone Tablets can be given without regard to food, but they may be better tolerated when taken with meal or snack.
+Poor palatability of liquid formulation (bitter taste), although the palatability of the FDC is better than RTV alone but they may be better tolerated when taken with meal or snack.
 Liquid formulation should be administered with food.
 RTV is associated with a large number of drug interactions.
-Should not be administered to neonates before a postmenstrual age (the span of time between the first day of the mother's last menstrual period and birth, plus the time elapsed after birth) of 42 weeks and a postnatal age \geq 14 days Must be used with caution in patients with pre- existing conduction system defects (can prolong PR and QT interval of ECG) Dual-NRTI Backbones ABC plus (3TC or FTC) Palatable liquid formulations Can give with food Risk of ABC HSR; perform HLA-B5701 screening before initiation of ABC treatment.
-In Alphabetical Order Available in FDC tablets (see Fixed-Dose Combinations) FTC/TAF for children aged ≥6 years Once-daily dosing Limited data on the safety and efficacy of this combination in children Small tablet size Lower risk of TFV-associated renal and bone toxicity with TAF than with TDF in adults Increased lipid levels Available in FDC tablets (see Fixed-Dose Combinations) TDF plus Once-daily dosing for TDF Limited pediatric experience (3TC or FTC) for Resistance is slow to develop.
-Potential bone and renal toxicity adolescents with SMR 4 Lower risk of mitochondrial toxicity than other NRTIs Appropriate dosing is complicated by numerous drug-drug interactions with other ARV agents, or 5 Can give with food including ddl, LPV/r, ATV, and TPV.
+Should not be administered to neonates before a postmenstrual age (the span of time between the first day of the mother's last menstrual period and birth, plus the time elapsed after birth) of 42 weeks and a postnatal age \geq 14 days Must be used with caution in patients with pre- existing conduction system defects (can prolong PR and QT interval of ECG) Dual-NRTI Backbones ABC plus (3TC or FTC) Palatable liquid formulations Risk of ABC HSR; perform HLA-B5701 screening before initiation of ABC treatment.
+In Alphabetical Can give with food Order Combinations) FTC/TAF for children aged ≥6 years Once-daily dosing Limited data on the safety and efficacy of this Small tablet size Lower risk of TFV-associated renal and bone toxicity with TAF than with TDF in adults Available in FDC tablets (see Fixed-Dose Combinations) TDF plus Once-daily dosing for TDF Limited pediatric experience FTC) for Resistance is slow to develop.
+Potential bone and renal toxicity adolescents with SMR 4 or 5 Lower risk of mitochondrial toxicity than other NRTIs Appropriate dosing is complicated by numerous drug-drug interactions with other ARV agents, Can give with food inciuuliiy uui, Lrv/I, AIV, allu TrV.
 Available as reduced-strength tablets and oral powder for use in younger children Available in FDC tablets (see Fixed-Dose Combinations)